Last updated: January 17, 2025

 Byron A. Smith

-Byron Smith was born into a large family in Holcomb, Missouri, on May 17, 1925.
-The Depression was hard on large rural families and the Smiths moved several times.
-Byron attended formal school through only the fifth grade.
+Born on May 17, 1925, Byron Smith grew up with his large family in Holcomb, Missouri.
+The Depression brought hardship to large rural families such as the Smiths, forcing them to move several times.
+Smith attended formal school through only the fifth grade.

 At age 18, Byron Smith was living in Grand Haven, Michigan.
-He worked at the Campbell, Wyant and Cannon Foundry Co. as a coremaker, earning $40 per week.1 The company expanded and diversified production during the war, making crankshafts for submarines, tank treads and tracks, and brake drums for B-29 bombers.2 This work would have been critical to war production, so the chances of Byron getting drafted were thought to be low.
+He worked at the Campbell, Wyant and Cannon Foundry Co. as a coremaker, earning $40 per week.1 The company expanded and diversified production during the war, making crankshafts for submarines, tank treads and tracks, and brake drums for B-29 bombers.2 Performing this critical work for the war effort, Smith likely would not have been drafted into the war.

-He married Winifred Ruth Sheehy July 24, 1943.
-A month later he voluntarily enlisted in the US Navy as an apprentice seaman (AS), signing up to serve for two years.
+However, a month after marrying Winifred Ruth Sheehy on July 24, 1943, Smith voluntarily enlisted in the US Navy.
+He signed up to serve for two years as an apprentice seaman (AS).
 Apprentice seamen had a base pay of $50 per month, so this was a significant cut in pay for AS Byron Smith.
 He chose to have about half of his pay deducted and sent to his wife in Springfield, Michigan.

 From September 3 to November 13, 1943, AS Smith attended the Farragut Navy Training Station in Idaho, the Navy’s only land locked training station.
 Upon completing his training, Smith was promoted to seaman second class (S2c).
-He was then sent to California for a little more training: two days of firefighting, three weeks Deck Petty Officer School, and six days of gunnery.
+The Navy then sent Smith to California for a little more training: two days of firefighting, three weeks Deck Petty Officer School, and six days of gunnery.

 The crew of Cassin Young used the ship’s radar and sonar to protect the fleet while on picket duty.
 The ship’s agility and speed were used to rescue sailors and pilots from the ocean, deliver mail, and occasionally outrun a typhoon.
 They laid a smoke screen to mask maneuvers of landing attack vessels.
 The Cassin Young crew experienced many campaigns: Western Caroline Islands Operations, Leyte Gulf Operation, Luzon Operation, Iwo Jima, Marianas Operation, and the Philippines Liberation.
-It was during the Okinawa campaign that the ship was hit on two occasions by kamikaze attacks.
-On April 12, 1945, the first hit killed one shipmate and injured 59 others.
+During the Okinawa campaign, the ship faced two kamikaze attacks.
+On April 12, 1945, the first kamikaze hit killed one shipmate and injured 59 others.
 On July 30, the second hit wounded 45 and killed 22 crew members, including S1c Smith.
 He was 20 years old.
 He was buried with his shipmates on Okinawa.
-Commander John Ailes described the scene to Byron’s wife Winifred in a letter:
+Commander John Ailes described the scene to Smith's wife Winifred in a letter:

 I did have the opportunity to visit the cemetery where your husband is interred and would like to give you some of the details.
 The cemetery is a Naval Cemetery on the Island of Okinawa located just above the Hagushi beaches where our troops first landed on Easter Sunday.
 It is a lovely spot overlooking the ocean and surrounded by low rolling hills.
 The graves are neatly marked and are well taken care of.
 I am enclosing a picture of the cemetery to show you what it is like.3